algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ##### *setup*
 - RTOS:
   - set ``#define configUSE_TICKLESS_IDLE 1`` in ``FreeRTOSConfig.h`` as this is necessary to use tickless mode.
-  - use ``nrf_gpio_cfg_sense_input`` to setup the CPU to wakup on a ``HIGH`` from the motion detection module.
+  - use ``nrf_gpio_cfg_sense_input`` to set up the CPU to wake up on a ``HIGH`` from the motion detection module.
 - Bluetooth
-  - Use ``ble_gap_sec_params_t`` class to setup the security of the connection.
+  - Use the ``ble_gap_sec_params_t`` class to set up the security of the connection.
 Set encryption key parameter and enable "Man in the Middle" protection.
   - Then write ``ble_gap_sec_params_t`` in ``sd_ble_gap_sec_params_reply`` so that the BLE can use it.
-  - For the sake of simplicity everything else from the original bluetooth implementation should be kept.
+  - For the sake of simplicity, everything else from the original Bluetooth implementation should be kept.
 The setup should be in the constructor of the function

 ##### *Receiving Message*

 Upon receiving a message, the lock should be opened by setting the PIN ``D3`` to high for 1s as it is the one controlling the locking mechanism.

 ##### *tickless mode*

-free RTOS implement a low energy consumption mode called tickless.
-When in tickless mode all task stop running and the CPU is no longer being periodically woken up.
-To avoid issue with stoping task mid execution, tickless mode shouldn't be activated until the ``sound_control_task`` and ``send_message_task`` both confirm that they are done running.
+free RTOS implements a low energy consumption mode called tickless.
+When in tickless mode all tasks stop running and the CPU is no longer being periodically woken up.
+To avoid issues by stopping tasks mid-execution, tickless mode shouldn't be activated until the ``sound_control_task`` and ``send_message_task`` both confirm that they are done running.

 This can be done simply by using ``xTaskNotifyWait()`` and reading the value sent :
 - ``0b0x`` for the message task
 - ``0b1x`` for the sound control task
 - ``0bx1`` if the task has ended
-- ``0bx0`` if the task is runing
+- ``0bx0`` if the task is running

 Once both tasks have returned the confirmation that they are done and the motion detector has been put in passive mode using ``setPassive()``, tickless mode can be activated with ``xTaskGlobalSetTickless()``

-Then send the ``__WFI()`` instruction in assembly to put the CPU in sleep.
+Then send the ``__WFI()`` instruction in assembly to put the CPU in sleep mode.

 ###### *waking up*
 Once the CPU is in sleep mode it needs to be woken up.
 Because it was put in sleep mode through ``__WFI()`` it should wake up on any GPIO interrupt sent by the motion detector.
-It should also wakeup on any interrupt from the BLE module.
-After the wakeup, the code restart from the ``__WFI()``.
+It should also wake up on any interrupt from the BLE module.
+After the wakeup, the code restarts from the ``__WFI()``.
 Run ``xTaskResumeTick()`` to exit tickless mode.